azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

  'modelVersion': '2020-04-01'}
 ```

-### Detect Key Phrases
+### Key Phrase Extraction

-Thirdly, we can easily detect key phrases from text, copy the Code into your `CognitiveServices.ipynb` notebook:
+Thirdly, we can easily extract key phrases from text.
+In order to do so, copy the Code into your `CognitiveServices.ipynb` notebook:

 ```python
 keyphrase_url = text_analytics_base_url + "/text/analytics/v2.1/keyphrases"